Groumy/Groumy.github.io/_drafts/going-black.md

 Being able to express NPC and the like as a single number is so freeing.
 It also facilitate improvisation at the table.

-## Attribute tests
+## Based on attribute tests

 One thing I know I don't love is when every action have it's own set of rules.
-Yes, I'm looking at you AD&D. It's simply not elegant.
+Yes, I'm looking at you AD&D. It's simply not elegant and I

 I alway appreciated system that are basically driven simply by Attribute Tests and other subsystem simply modify the Attribute Test, like Cypher System.